JimsLau/James-Lau-Project05/README.md

 ## MVP (Minimum Viable Product) Goals:

-To successfully have multiple users log what item they are bringing, with a remove item option as well.
+To successfully have multiple users log what items they are bringing, with a remove item option as well.